 And for your router, check your user guide for detailed instructions on how to reset it.

 More so, check for updates and update the app—if there’s any.
-If there’s no new update, uninstall the app and then go to Google Play Store or App Store and reinstall the it.
+If there’s no new update, uninstall the app.
+Then go to Google Play Store or App Store and reinstall the app.
 That way, you’re sure all previous settings are erased, along with any bug.

 Now you can set up your Smart Plug again.
 See how to do this below.

 How to Setup Gosund Smart Plug